AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 ### Step 2: Exploit the SQL Injection Vulnerability
 - Action :
-  - Run the following commands from integrated terminal :
+  - Run the following commands from the integrated terminal :

 ```
   cds build